giovanniboscu/continuous-section-field/actions-examples/tutorial-actions.md

 3. `plot_properties`
    - Plots how properties evolve along z (e.g., A, Ix, Iy, Cx, Cy).
-   - Important: this action **samples internally** along z and does not take stations.
+   - This action samples internally along z and does not use station sets.

 4. `export_yaml`
    - Exports the sections at two stations (typically the ends) into a new geometry YAML.

 5. `plot_volume_3d`
    - Plots the ruled volume built by interpolating between S0 and S1.
-   - Like `plot_properties`, it typically does internal sampling (no stations).
+   - It usually uses internal sampling.

-### 4.5 The actual actions.yaml for the example
+### 4.5 Full `actions.yaml` for the example

 Save the following as `actions.yaml`: